Our philosophy & curriculum

 Additionally, the philosophy of Howard Gardner MI Charter School is based on the concept of teamwork and partnership, where staff members, parents and students join together in an effort to recognize that every person has unique talents or productive skills to offer.
 Together we strive to make the school a safe place where the sharing of those ideas and talents contribute to produce the best education possible.

 Our philosophy drives our curriculum and addresses both state and national standards.
 This project-based curriculum integrates creative problem solving into every segment of the curriculum.
 Our designation as a Laboratory School helps ensure that our curriculum is constantly being updated to respond to educational research and state and national initiatives, all the while incorporating these standards into the consistent use and exploration of Multiple Intelligences (MI) theory.
-While we measure student achievement in many ways, our students also participate in nationally normed standardized tests so that we can monitor their progress and the effectiveness of the curriculum.

 The Apprentice Model